jrosen48/utk-homepage/content/post/2020-10-28-book-published-data-science-in-education-using-r.md

 > This book will be an essential resource for education professionals and researchers looking to increase their data analysis skills as part of their professional and academic development.

-Some endorsements for it are here (thank you to the five individuals who wrote these for the book!):
+Some brief reviews for it are here (thank you to the five experts who wrote these for the book - we couldn't ask for better leaders in the field to endorse it):

 > "The authors have provided the definitive guide to the topic.
 The combination of theory and hands-on practical tutorials make this an invaluable resource for the growing fields of learning analytics and educational data science." - Mark Warschauer, Professor of Education and Informatics at the University of California, Irvine